TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Certified Module 12: TOGAF Foundation Architecture: The Technical Reference Model

 Reviews the TRM and its key elements like Application Software, and Application Platform, and explains the structure and objectives of using the TRM in developing Technology Architecture.
-The module also covers how to customize the TRM to suit organizational needs and discusses the Platform Services and Service Quality Taxonomies.
+The module also covers how to customise the TRM to suit organisational needs and discusses the Platform Services and Service Quality Taxonomies.

 Certified Module 13: Integrated Information Infrastructure Reference Model (level 2)